-Delaware covers 1,954 square miles, with a 2012 estimated population of 917,092 people – 203,390 living in rural Delaware (USDA-ERS).
+Delaware covers 1,954 square miles, with a 2014 estimated population of 935,614 people (USDA-ERS).
 Dover is the state capital.
 The state’s largest cities are Wilmington, Dover and Newark.
-According to the U.S. Census Bureau, 71.4% of the state’s population is white, 22.0% is Black/African American, and 8.6% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 71.1% of the state’s population is white, 22.1% is Black/African American, and 8.7% is of Hispanic/Latino origin (2013).

-11.0% of Delaware residents lack health insurance (Kaiser, 2011).
-According to the USDA Economic Research Service, the average per-capita income for Delaware residents in 2011 was $41,448, although rural per-capita income lagged at $34,988.
-Estimates from 2011 indicate a poverty rate of 12.4% exists in rural Delaware, compared to a 12.6% level in urban areas of the state.
-2011 ACS data reports that 14.7% of the rural population has not completed high school, compared to 12.6% of urban populations.
-The unemployment rate in rural Delaware is 7.3% and in urban Delaware, it is 7.1% (USDA-ERS, 2012).For a national comparison, please see an overview of the United States.
+7.0% of Delaware residents lack health insurance (Kaiser, 2013).
+According to the USDA Economic Research Service, the average per-capita income for Delaware residents in 2013 was $44,815.
+Estimates from 2013 indicate a state-wide poverty rate of 12.8%.
+The ERS reports, based on 2009-2013 ACS data, that 12.3% of the population has not completed high school.
+The unemployment rate in Delaware is 5.7% (USDA-ERS, 2014).

 There are more organizations related to Delaware in the organizations section.